timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-06-07
+# Today is 2019-06-08

 ## Objectives for the day:

-- Focus on art.
-Track environments, Props, and/or Cars
+- Answer most of the questions about the ideas in IdeaGen stage 2

 ## Purpose

-- To improve art skills.
+- Prepare to pitch games to CEO.